jwmueller/SemanticTextDB/READme.md

 See next two sections for server and client installation.

-Server (wherever the postgresql database is running) Installation
+Server (where postgresql database is running) Installation
 -----------------------------------------------------------------
 The postgresql server requires:
 1. Python 3 installed